Ultimate Product Gallery

 If you are using a block theme:

-• If you want template-level overrides (for example, different layouts per template), insert the “Ultimate Product Gallery” block and configure its settings.
-Leave controls set to “Inherit” to use your global defaults.
+• If you want template-level overrides, such as different layouts for different templates, insert the “Ultimate Product Gallery” block and configure its settings.
+Leave controls set to Inherit if you want to keep using your global defaults.

-Tip: In the Site Editor, the block may provide a “Product ID override” (when available) to preview the gallery with a specific product while designing a template.
+Tip: In the Site Editor, you can use the block’s “Product ID override” option, when available, to preview the gallery with a specific product while designing the template.

 ↑ Back to top